efader/dog_rails_app/README.md

 > Allow users to like other dogs (not their own)

 * Completed.
 Dogs cannot be unliked.
 Dogs can be liked multiple times by the same user, although this is not exposed in the UI.
+Dogs can be liked and then claimed by the same user, which may not be considered an acceptable state.

 > Allow sorting the index page by number of likes in the last hour